Thinking Outside The Grid - A “bare bones” intro to Rtistry concepts in R using ggplot.

 for(i in seq_along(Space_colors)){

-All_stars[[i]] <- stars %>%
+All_stars[[i]] <- df_stars %>%

 ggplot(aes(x = x, y = y))+

-geom_jitter(size = sample(c(.02,.04,.06,.8),nrow(stars), replace = TRUE), color = "white")+
+geom_jitter(size = sample(c(.02,.04,.06,.8),nrow(df_stars), replace = TRUE), color = "white")+

 theme_void()+